-To analyze how adherence to the proposed best practices has changed over time, we performed binary logistic regressions assessing how adoption of each best practice (binary yes/no) varied with publication year.
-Hodgson (1932) was excluded from this analysis as a temporal outlier, leaving a dataset of papers published between 1980 and 2020.
+We synthesized proposed best practices for ecological forecasting from four recent papers—Harris et al. (2018), Hobday et al. (2019), Carey et al. (2021), and Dietze et al. (2018), as synthesized by White et al. (2019)—then selected all practices that were mentioned in at least two of these papers (Appendix S1).
+To analyze how adherence to the nine selected best practices has changed over time, we performed binary logistic regressions assessing how adoption of each best practice (binary yes/no) varied with publication year.
+Hodgson (1932) was excluded from this best practice analysis as a temporal outlier, leaving a dataset of papers published between 1980 and 2020.
 We used the following criteria in the matrix analysis to assess which proposed best practices (Box 1) were included in each forecasting paper:

 Forecast Requirements